 We stayed at a brand new hostel that had just opened in March called Cherry Inn Penghu, a newly renovated homestay in downtown Magong with great service and great prices (you can book on Agoda here, Booking.com here, Klook here, Trip.com here, Hotels.com here, or Expedia here).

 We have also stayed at and recommend Han's Hostel, which had great service and is right next to Shanshui Beach, the best beach in Penghu (you can book on Agoda here, Booking.com here, or Trip.com here).

 Guanyin Temple Recreation Area 觀音亭親水遊憩區

-The first thing Saturday morning, we explored Guanyin Temple Swimming Area (aka.
+First thing Saturday morning, we explored Guanyin Temple Swimming Area (aka.
 Guanyinting, Guanyin Temple Leisure Park, and Guanyinting Recreation Area), one of the main tourist attractions in Magong and Penghu.
 It is a relaxing place to enjoy views of the ocean and the sunset, as well as other activities such as jogging, swimming, parasailing, and fishing.
-For our full blog on this are, click here.
+For our full blog on this area, click here.

 Magong Ancient City Wall and Duxingshi Village 馬公舊城墻和篤行十村

 Next, we visited the historic walls of Makung.
 Among the many historical sights in the city, perhaps some of the most significant are the remains of the ancient wall surrounding the city during the Qing Dynasty, as well as the first military dependents village established by the KMT surrounding these old walls.